Microsoft Agent Framework

 Create Agent with File Search

-name: "RAGAgent",
+agentName: "RAGAgent",

-instructions: "Answer questions using the product catalog.
+Instructions = "Answer questions using the product catalog.
 Cite the source.",

 // Multi-turn Q&A with grounded answers